padicresearch/odana/README.md

   ```

 ### RPC Usage
-µChain uses gRPC to interact with the node, user can use [bloomRPC](https://github.com/bloomrpc/bloomrpc.git) to interact with the blockchain
+µChain uses gRPC to interact with the node, user can use [bloomRPC](https://github.com/bloomrpc/bloomrpc.git) to interact with the blockchain by importing [.proto](/proto/schema) files
 * **Protobuf files can be found** [here](/proto/schema)
 * **Documentation**
   [RPC Documentation](/docs/rpc.md)